skipydg/Moonfin-DV-AndroidTV-FireTV/README.md

 Moonfin for Android TV builds on the solid foundation of Jellyfin with targeted improvements for TV viewing:

+### 🎬 Jellyseerr Integration (Beta)
+**The first and only Jellyfin client with native Jellyseerr support!**
+- Browse trending, popular, and recommended movies/TV shows from TMDB
+- Request content in HD or 4K with a single button press
+- Smart season selection for TV shows where you pick exactly which seasons you want
+- Track all your requests (pending, approved, available) in one place
+- Seamless authentication using your Jellyfin credentials
+- Global search integration with Jellyseerr results appearing automatically alongside your Jellyfin media
+- Beautiful backdrop images for the Jellyseer discovery experience

+### 🛠️ Customizable Toolbar
+- **Toggle buttons** - Show/hide Shuffle, Genres, and Favorites buttons
+- **Shuffle filter** - Choose Movies only, TV Shows only, or Both
+- **Pill-shaped design** - Subtle rounded background with better contrast
+- Dynamic library buttons that scroll horizontally for 5+ libraries

 ### 🎬 Featured Media Bar
 - Rotating showcase of 15 random movies and TV shows right on your home screen
 - See ratings, genres, runtime, and a quick overview without extra clicks
 - Smooth crossfade transitions as items change, with matching backdrop images
 - Height and positioning tuned for viewing from the couch

-### 🧭 Dynamic Navigation Toolbar
+### 🧭 Enhanced Navigation
 - Quick access home button (house icon) and search (magnifying glass)
 - Shuffle button for instant random movie/TV show discovery
+- Genres menu to browse all media by genre in one place
-- Dynamic library buttons automatically populate based on your Jellyfin libraries and scroll if there is more than 5
+- Dynamic library buttons automatically populate based on your Jellyfin libraries
 - One-click navigation to any library or collection directly from the toolbar
 - Cleaner icon-based design for frequently used actions

-### 📊 Enhanced Details Screen
+### 📊 Improved Details Screen
 - Metadata organized into clear sections: genres, directors, writers, studios, and runtime
 - Taglines displayed above the description where available
 - Cast photos appear as circles for a cleaner look
 - Fits more useful information on screen without feeling cramped

-### 🏠 Improved Home Screen
-- Created a Genres menu to see all of your media in their respective genre in one place
+### 🎨 UI Polish
 - Item details show up right in the row, no need to open every title to see what it is
-- Content is laid out more clearly so it's easier to find what you want
 - Buttons look better when not focused (transparent instead of distracting)

-### 🎨 UI Polish
-- Tweaked colors, spacing, and text to look more modern
-- Icons and visual elements are consistent throughout
 - Better contrast makes text easier to read
 - Transitions and animations feel responsive
+- Consistent icons and visual elements throughout

 ## Screenshots
 <img width="1920" height="1080" alt="Screenshot_20251121_212941" src="https://github.com/user-attachments/assets/9984c400-950e-4954-b32b-bbea59fa7bf6" />